AAdvantage Priceless Eligibility: Citi vs. Barclays Cards

 Does the card tier change what you can bid on?

-If you have personally seen a lot gated to Executive or Silver holders specifically, I would genuinely like to hear about it.
-But I would not pay for a $595 card on the promise of Priceless access alone, because as far as the catalog goes, the tier does not seem to matter.
-Pick your AAdvantage card on its everyday perks (lounge access, earning rates, travel credits), not on a Priceless edge I cannot confirm is real.
+Do not pay for a $595 card on the promise of Priceless access alone.
+As far as the catalog goes, the tier does not change what you can bid on.
+Pick your AAdvantage card on its everyday perks (lounge access, earning rates, travel credits), and treat Priceless eligibility as a feature every eligible card already shares.

 Account linkage setup